alexandermishin13/tm1637-kmod/README.md

 ## Installation

 You need a kernel source for compile the kld-module.
+I have the source tree as a nfs mounted filesystem to `/usr/src`.
+It may be also an usb-flash with it as the kernel sources are not often needed.

 You can uncomment the line with -DDEBUG in the `Makefile` before compilation to control how the driver processes strings, what it sends to `tm1637`.